-Use the following guidelines while transporting:
+Use the following guidelines while transporting the PRO-TILL:

-- Use a safety chain and a pin with provisions for a mechanical retainer. - 2.
-Ensure Pro-Till is in the full transport position with the wing rollers secure and properly in place.
+1. Use a safety chain and a pin with provisions for a mechanical retainer.

-- 3. Ensure debris that may fall or become dislodged during transport is removed. - Be sure hazard lights are flashing and SMV decal is visible. - MAXIMUM RECOMMENDED TRANSPORT SPEED: MAX 40 km/h or 25 mph.
+- 2. Ensure Pro-Till is in the full transport position with the wing rollers secure and properly in place. - 3.
+Ensure debris that may fall or become dislodged during transport is removed. - Be sure hazard lights are flashing and SMV decal is visible. - MAXIMUM RECOMMENDED TRANSPORT SPEED: MAX 40 km/hr or 25 mph.
 (Road Conditions, Field speeds may be lower.)